Nhat-TM/Nhat-TM/README.md

 - 👋 Hi, I’m Nhat
+- 👀 I come from Hue City
+- 💞️ I study at HUSC.
+My major is Electronics and Telecommunications
 - 🌱 I’m currently learning RTL and DV
 <!---
 Nhat-TM/Nhat-TM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.